anhnguyendepocen/r-workshop-1/week1.md

 The result of the print shows the words of three numbers!
 Take note of the quotation marks around the words.
 For character classes, also known as strings, you must specify it so by adding quotation marks around the word that you place into the character vector.

 The final object class of interest here is the logical class.
-Logical, also known as boolean, is a TRUE/FALSE representation of data.
+Logical, also known as Boolean, is a TRUE/FALSE representation of data.
 Without going too much into the logic behind logical classes of vectors, lets first go ahead and create one and print its contents.

 {% highlight r %}